SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/docs/index.md

 # Command-line interface proxy for SLURM REST API

-!!! warning "Under Development"
+!!! warning

     This tool is under active development.
-The documentation is not complete yet.
+The documentation may not be complete yet.
 If you have any questions, please contact us via [GitHub Issues](https://github.com/SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/issues)